Marvel's Avengers (video game): Plot

-Main Story: Reassembled
+Main story

-Kamala attends a celebration event called "Avengers Day" which unveils the Avengers' second headquarters in San Francisco and their own Helicarrier called the Chimera.
-The ceremony is interrupted by a terrorist attack led by Taskmaster, which leads to the Chimera's Terrigen Crystal-powered core exploding and Captain America's apparent death.
-San Francisco is destroyed and blanketed by Terrigen Mist in the aftermath, which causes numerous individuals to involuntarily manifest superhuman powers as Inhumans, including Kamala.
+11-year-old Kamala Khan attends a celebration event called "Avengers Day" which unveils the Avengers' second headquarters in San Francisco and their own Helicarrier called the Chimera.
+The ceremony is interrupted by a terrorist attack led by Taskmaster, which leads to the Chimera's Terrigen Crystal-powered core exploding and Steve Rogers' apparent death.
+San Francisco is destroyed and blanketed by Terrigen Mist in the aftermath, which causes numerous individuals, including Kamala, to involuntarily manifest superhuman powers as Inhumans.
 Blamed for the tragedy known as "A-Day", the Avengers disband and a company named A.I.M. rises to power.

-Five years later at her home in Jersey City, Kamala discovers damaged video footage which seemingly implicate a scientist name Tarleton in Captain America's death.
-She attempts to meet a contact from an anti-A.I.M.
-Resistance movement known as "Tiny Dancer", but is captured by Tarleton and Rappaccini.
-Kamala escapes and travels to Utah to find the Resistance's base of operations.
-Her search leads her to the Chimera's damaged remains in which she finds Hulk who attacks her before reverting into Banner.
+Five years later at her home in Jersey City, Kamala discovers damaged video footage which seemingly implicate a scientist named George Tarleton in Rogers' death.
+She attempts to meet a contact from an anti-A.I.M. resistance movement known as "Tiny Dancer", but is captured by Tarleton and A.I.M.'s scientist Monica Rappaccini.
+Kamala escapes and travels to Utah to find the resistance's base of operations.
+Her search leads her to the Chimera's damaged remains in which she finds the Hulk who attacks her before reverting into Bruce Banner.
 She convinces him to assist her in proving the Avengers' innocence.
-Traveling to a former S.H.I.E.L.D. compound to retrieve J.A.R.V.I.S., the two are confronted by A.I.M. and one of their operatives, Abomination.
+Traveling to a former S.H.I.E.L.D. compound to retrieve J.A.R.V.I.S., the two are confronted by A.I.M. and one of their operatives, Emil Blonsky.
 Hulk defeats him before he and Kamala return to the Chimera to reactivate J.A.R.V.I.S. and set out to reunite the Avengers.
-While they find Stark at his family estate, he bears a grudge against Banner because his testimony of A-Day incriminated the Avengers.
+While they find Tony Stark at his family estate, he bears a grudge against Banner because his testimony of A-Day incriminated the Avengers.
 Upon learning of Kamala's evidence, Stark agrees to join them and works to restore the Chimera.